 People use antibiotics to fight against bacteria that cause infection in their bodies.
+Women and people who menstruate use birth control pills to add friendly hormones to their body, especially with the intention of preventing an unplanned pregnancy.

 When taking antibiotics and birth control at the same time, it's good to double check with your doctor.
 See if you're eligible to chat with our medical team for free about your birth control questions.
 They'll work with you to find the best Rx option, so that you can get your birth control online and delivered to your door.